 Making a Planned Gift

 Planning giving provides flexible options to let you decide now on the terms of a future gift, such as a charitable gift annuity or simply naming Reynolds in your will.
 All gifts go to the Reynolds Community College Educational Foundation, Inc., a 501(c)(3) organization.
-Your gift to Reynolds Community College is an investment in the future of our students and the future of our region.
+Explore your planned giving options and contact us to discuss.

 Supporting Programs that Matter to You